Things to Do at Great Pyramid of Giza

 About Great Pyramid of Giza

-The Great Pyramid of Giza, also known as the Pyramid of Khufu or Cheops, stands as the last surviving wonder of the ancient world and one of humanity's most remarkable architectural achievements.
-Built around 2580-2560 BCE during the Fourth Dynasty of the Old Kingdom, this colossal monument was constructed as the eternal resting place for Pharaoh Khufu.
-Originally standing at 146.5 meters (481 feet) tall, it remained the world's tallest man-made structure for over 3,800 years.
-Composed of approximately 2.3 million limestone blocks, each weighing between 2.5 to 15 tons, the pyramid showcases the incredible engineering prowess of ancient Egyptian civilization.
-The precision of its construction is astounding - the base is level to within just 2.1 centimeters, and its orientation to the cardinal directions is accurate to within 3/60th of a degree.
-Located on the Giza plateau alongside the pyramids of Khafre and Menkaure, plus the iconic Great Sphinx, this UNESCO World Heritage site continues to captivate millions of visitors annually while maintaining many of its ancient mysteries.
+The Great Pyramid of Giza, also known as the Pyramid of Khufu or Cheops, stands as the last remaining wonder of the ancient world and one of humanity's most remarkable architectural achievements.
+Built around 2580-2560 BCE during Egypt's Fourth Dynasty, this colossal monument was constructed as a tomb for Pharaoh Khufu and originally stood at 146.5 meters (481 feet) tall, making it the world's tallest man-made structure for over 3,800 years.
+Composed of approximately 2.3 million stone blocks, each weighing between 2.5 to 15 tons, the pyramid showcases the incredible engineering prowess of ancient Egyptian civilization.
+Located on the Giza plateau on the outskirts of Cairo, the Great Pyramid is part of a complex that includes two other major pyramids, the enigmatic Sphinx, several smaller pyramids, temples, and causeways.
+The precision of its construction continues to astound archaeologists and engineers today, with its base forming an almost perfect square and its sides aligned precisely with the cardinal directions.
+Despite centuries of exploration and study, the pyramid still holds mysteries about its construction methods and internal chambers, making it a fascinating destination for history enthusiasts and curious travelers from around the world.

 What to See & Do